asvirdi/ML-workshop-ali/labs/lab 1.md

 * The data is about 4 gigabytes of compressed binary TCP dump data from 7 weeks of network traffic.
 A LAN simulating a typical US Air Force LAN was setup by Lincoln Labs and the network was peppered with multiple attacks to collect and label this data.
 * What is a connection?
     * A connection is a sequence of packets starting and ending at some well defined times
-* Network traffic can be categorized into 'good' normal connections and 'bad' malicious connections
+* Network traffic can be categorized into normal connections and malicious connections
 * The malicious traffic can be further sub-categorized into 4 main categories:
     * DOS - Denial of Service attack
     * R2L - unauthorized access from a remote machine